easyRTML/easyRTML/easyRTML_PakageContent/README.md

 You are all set at this point to deploy your model in various platforms and get live predictions from new data by sensor.

-You can:
+Here’s what you can do:
-- Perfrom RTML in jupyter notebook or VSCode though Python
+- Perform RTML in Jupyter Notebook or VSCode using Python
-- Perfrom RTML in ESP32, ESP8266, Arduino 33 BLE Microcontroller through Classifier.h and Pipeline.h generted code
+- Deploy RTML on ESP32, ESP8266, Arduino 33 BLE microcontrollers with the generated Classifier.h and Pipeline.h code
-- Perfrom RTML in RaspberryPi through Miropython generted code (....Comming soon)
+- Upcoming: Deploy RTML on Raspberry Pi using MicroPython (stay tuned!)

-To use any of this code, you should get an Authetication Key from https://easyrtml.pythonanywhere.com/
+To utilize any of these deployment options, you'll need an Authentication Key from [easyRTML.com](https://easyrtml.pythonanywhere.com/)

 <img width="1440" alt="Screenshot 2024-07-08 at 11 27 34 PM" src="https://github.com/easyRTML/easyRTML/assets/174990499/18616df1-3c39-4738-ac85-439331e1401e">

-> <span style="background-color: #FFFF00">**Note:** Make sure you enter proper Email and Name, Since you will be reciving Authetication Key on your provided Email.</span>
+> <span style="background-color: #FFFF00">**Note:** Ensure you provide a valid email address and name, as your Authentication Key will be sent to the email you provide.</span>

-Next, save your Authetication Key and Email you recived, it would be required to execute the code.
+Once you receive your Authentication Key, save it along with your email, as you'll need these details to execute the code.

 ### RTML code generator for Python (Jupyter Notebook & VSCode)